This post may contain affiliate links. Read the full disclosure here.

 That being said, those plants that wouldn’t receive much natural light in the wild can survive in the darkest corners of your house for a while.

-In general, plants that are deemed as easy to care for are tolerant of low light conditions.
+In general, plants that are deemed as easy to care for are tolerant of low-light conditions.
 By low light, I don’t mean no light.

 I’m talking that weird dark corner on the opposite side of the room from the window that gets a bit of indirect light for an hour or two.

 Any part of the room that’s not bright bright, but is bright enough to read a book in without an additional light source is deemed medium-light.
-There are several plants that will survive in those conditions, and few that’ll still grow in medium light, but since plants use light as energy, all plants need some light.
+There are several plants that will survive in those conditions, and a few that’ll still grow in medium light, but since plants use light as energy, all plants need some light.

 Think of a plant as being a human being, and light as being food.
 No human can survive with no food.
 They’ll starve to death.
 However, there are a plethora of factors that will determine how much food each individual requires: